#06-04 Westech Building, Pandan Loop, Singapore 128424

-So you’ve got a new eCommerce website built with WordPress & you are going to launch soon, that’s awesome!
+So you’ve built a new eCommerce website with WordPress and are planning to launch it soon.
+That’s awesome!

-But before you launch your online store publicly, what are your QA(testing) plans & strategies?
-Have you ensured that your eCommerce website is ready to get exposure from users & search engines?
+But before you launch your online store publicly, what are your QA(testing) plans and strategies?
+Have you ensured that your eCommerce website is ready to get exposure from users and search engines?
 Has your eCommerce developer done the required QA?

-If yes, then do not read this post further & start counting the money that you will earn from your website however if you haven’t gone through the testing process yet, hold it!
+If yes, do not read this post further and start counting the money you will earn from your website.
+However, if you haven’t gone through the testing process yet, hold it!
 Do not launch your website first.
-After all, it’s about your reputation & investment.
-So do not take any risks.
+After all, it’s about your reputation and investment, so do not take any risks.

-You must be wondering what should be the important QA elements to be done for a WordPress-based eCommerce website.
+Are you wondering what critical QA elements should be for a WordPress-based eCommerce website?

-In this blog post, we will learn about a few important QA checklists that every business must follow before they launch their WordPress eCommerce website.
+In this blog post, we will learn about a few critical QA checklists every business must follow before launching its WordPress eCommerce website.

 #1 Security